Florence Henry Memorial Chapel

 Though he never lived in The Highlands, Horace Henry's memorial to his daughter continues to benefit all who worship there.

 The Florence Henry Chapel is run by the Chapel Committee.
 The chairpersons are custodians of the chapel and are responsible for the facilitating of all services held there.
-If you wish to know more about the regular Episcopal services held in the chapel or have questions on how to schedule a private service, please contact one of the chairpersons.
+If you wish to know more about the Episcopal services held in the chapel or have questions on how to schedule a private service, please contact one of the chairpersons.

 Chapel Concert Series